computerserf/horus/README.md

 Open `config.json` in a text editor and configure it.
 Open `horus.py` and hook in your customized policy objects

-Run it with `python horus.py` directory.
+Run it with `python horus.py` while in the installation directory.
 If it tires you to manually run the system, maybe run it with `cron`.

 Until the documentation is up, refer to `main/interfaces.py` and the test cases like `test/test_*.py`